Peugeot 508 SW Hybrid performance, top speed, engine

 - 2MPG & CO2 emissionsFuel economy depends on how frequently you plug it in, but CO2 emissions are low and driving modes make things easy

-- 4Engines, drive & performance - currently readingIts weight hampers outright performance, but the 508 SW Hybrid drives well and has composed handling
+- 4Performance, engine & drive - currently readingIts weight hampers outright performance, but the 508 SW Hybrid drives well and has composed handling

 - 5Interior, dashboard & comfortThe 508 SW Hybrid's unusual dashboard layout might deter some, but it feels high-tech, sporty and comfortable

 - 6Boot space, seating & practicalityThe 508 SW Hybrid's boot isn't the largest in the class, but still beats some premium rivals, while back-seat space is better than in the hatchback